Who owns Reins of Rhythm?

 How do I pay for lessons?

 If paying weekly, then full payment is due the day of your riding lesson.
-If you are enrolled in the advanced payment savings plan then payment for 8 weeks is due on or before the first lesson.
+If you are enrolled in the advanced payment savings plan, then payment for 8 weeks is due on or before the first lesson.
 Payment is accepted in the form of cash or check or by PayPal.
 We are currently in the process of setting up online invoices through our website.
 More information about this will be provided to you upon enrollment in our program.

 What is the cancellation policy for lessons?